flop-code/stackvar/manual.md

 Tip:

-You can separate commands with semicolons (";"), except of writing them on new lines.
+You should separate commands with spaces, except of writing them on new lines.

 So, you can write this:
 ```
-"Hello world!\n"; puts
+"Hello world!\n" puts
 ```

 It will be nicer, if you will use it.